Samuel Beatty (general): Civil War service

-Beatty, although still a colonel in rank, took command of Brig.
+At the Battle of Stones River, Beatty commanded a brigade in Brig.
 Gen. Horatio Van Cleve's division of Maj.
-Gen. Thomas L. Crittenden's wing during the Battle of Stones River after the general was wounded.
-His men were driven back by a charge by Confederates under John C. Breckinridge.
-They rallied after federal artillery gathered by Crittenden's artillery chief, Captain John Mendenhall, bombarded Breckinridge's troops.
+Gen. Thomas L. Crittenden's left wing.
+Van Cleave was wounded during fighting on the first day, so Beatty commanded the division during the remainder of the battle.
+During the pivotal fighting late on 2 January 1863, Beatty rallied his division after they were driven back by an attack by the division commanded by John C. Breckinridge.
+Beatty's division ultimately defeated Breckenridge along with the massed fires of Federal artillery gathered by Crittenden's artillery chief, Captain John Mendenhall.

-Promoted to brigadier general backdated to November 1862, Beatty's personal bravery at the Battle of Chickamauga in September 1863 received the commendation of XXI Corps commander Thomas L. Crittenden, who wrote, "With pride I mention the name of Brig.
+Beatty resumed command of his old brigade which was redesignated 1st Brigade of Van Cleve's 3rd Division, Major General Thomas Crittenden's XXI Army Corps, Army of the Cumberland, commanded by Major General George H. Thomas.
+Beatty led his brigade through the middle Tennessee campaign that ended with the Battle of Chickamauga in September 1863.
+Beatty's brigade fought well during the first and second day until it was caught up in the collapse of the Union line.
+Beatty afterwards received the commendation of XXI Corps commander Thomas L. Crittenden, who wrote, "With pride I mention the name of Brig.
 Gen. Samuel Beatty for his conduct on this occasion."